Dash: Quotation mark–like use

-Dash is a popular method to quote dialogues in literature.

 This is a quotation dash.
 It may be distinct from an em dash in its coding (see horizontal bar).
 It may be used to indicate turns in a dialogue, in which case each dash starts a paragraph.
 It replaces other quotation marks and was preferred by authors such as James Joyce:

 —O saints above! miss Douce said, sighed above her jumping rose.
 I wished I hadn't laughed so much.
 I feel all wet.

 —O, miss Douce! miss Kennedy protested.
 You horrid thing!